 Identifying and Assessing Special Educational Needs

 Effective identification and assessment of special educational needs requires a systematic approach that combines classroom observation, data analysis, and collaborative professional judgement.
-The SENCo must establish robust processes that move beyond simple academic underachievement to identify the underlying barriers to learning.
+The SENCo must establish strong processes that move beyond simple academic underachievement to identify the underlying barriers to learning.
 This involves analysing patterns in pupil behaviour, examining discrepancies between ability and attainment, and considering environmental factors that may impact learning outcomes.

 Assessment should be ongoing and multi-faceted, incorporating both formal diagnostic tools and informal observational evidence.
-The graduated approach outlined in the SEND Code of Practice emphasises the importance of quality first teaching before escalating to more intensive interventions.
+The graduated approach outlined in the SEND Code of Practise emphasises the importance of quality first teaching before escalating to more intensive interventions.
 SENCos must ensure that assessment processes are culturally sensitive and distinguish between learning difficulties arising from special educational needs and those resulting from language barriers or social disadvantage.

 Successful identification relies heavily on effective communication between class teachers, support staff, parents, and external professionals.
 Regular pupil progress meetings provide opportunities to share concerns and pool expertise, whilst detailed record-keeping ensures continuity of support.
 The SENCo should establish clear criteria for referral and assessment, helping all staff to contribute meaningfully to the identification process whilst maintaining professional oversight of complex cases.